BeskarDev/nexus-rpg/docs/05-combat/03-distances-movement.md

 - Falling involuntarily by some harmful effect.
 - Falling voluntarily by your own actions.
 When you attempt to control your fall, roll Agility + Athletics as an Action.
 The difficulty is easy for a close distance and is increased by one step for each additional falling distance.
 If you succeed, you reduce the damage you take to one step lower than normal.

 Under normal circumstances, you fall up to a very long distance during one encounter turn or until you hit the ground.
+If you would fall over multiple turns, you first fall a very long distance immediately and then the same distance at the end of each of your turns until you hit the ground.

 - If you fall outside of your own turn, you can use an appropriate Quick Action before falling the distance.
 - If you fall during your own turn, you can use an Action or Quick Action before falling the distance.